codefrau/PoGOBoards/README.md

 To get the monthly boards I follow the exact same steps, except I only copy submissions up to midnight of the last day of the month.
 The `./leader.py` script detects that, and creates all the boards.

+Since the Top 10 monthly boards `@tag` discord members, it uses the `names.txt` file to find the full discord username for a given name.
+This needs to be only maintained for members who make it into the Top 10.